ronitsandooja/AI-model/README.md

 # AI-model

-added a overview of acessing a bot and providing language options
+Added a overview of acessing a bot and providing language options